Makaze4/UpwellPredict/readme.md

     * The *.grib file from the full year extracted from the Copernicus Climate Change Service (C3S) Climate Data Store (CDS)
     * The *.mat files containing the original SST information of each week
     * An additional auxiliary *.grib and *.mat files to be used during the preprocessing steps
-* Only the datasets classified with the "Middle of Maximum" defuzzification method are used in the pipeline
-* The image "pipeline.png" shows the fully developed pipeline steps, since its preprocessing phase until the model's evaluation

 ## Output data